ramesh-kasula/FCC-WorkPortfolio/README.md

 * During Sprint 7, my team continued to work the process of integration for profile editing.
 * During the integration we faced a few issues where the information was working well in the backend but fetching the details to the frontend proved a little difficult.
 * After working on these issues, the integration process was completed along with the task of adding to cart page.

+Sprint 8:
+* During Sprint 8, we started to work on the process of checkout and once we completed it we moved to work on the orders page of the customer
+* After that we started to work on the orders page of the farmer
+* After all these tasks we started to work on accept and reject order during which we faced a few issues
+* However, finally we were able to sort out the accept or reject order and we were able to display it to the customer as well.